Zren/plasma-applet-bugzilla/ReadMe.md

-# BugZilla Widget
+# Bugzilla Widget

-A plasma widget that shows a list of bugs from a BugZilla website.
+A plasma widget that shows a list of bugs from a Bugzilla website.

 ## Screenshots